-• Compliance Requirement: Many bureaucratic tracking and reconciliation requirements exist relative to bonded zones.
+b.
+Compliance Requirement: Many bureaucratic tracking and reconciliation requirements exist relative to bonded zones.
 This challenges a bonded zone company to track and reconcile everything, including high volume manufacturing inputs (even tiny items like a nut, bolt, or screw).
 GAC should streamline and simplify these requirements through risk management and management-by-account procedures for trusted entities such as companies with an "AA" or "A" status under China's enterprise rating system.

-D. CONFORMITY ASSESSMENT AND TYPE APPROVAL
+E. CONFORMITY ASSESSMENT AND TYPE APPROVAL

 Industry is encouraged by the August 2013 announcement by the State Council to broadly streamline administrative approval systems.
-In particular, the Guidelines to Promote Information Consumption and Boost Domestic Demand emphasize the need to streamline administrative approval systems in the ICT industry by "reduc[ing] existing approval requirements, minimize record-keeping systems and remove non-administrative approval and certification requirements.
-Promot[ing] joint approval, one-stop service, processing time limits for remaining administrative approval systems."
-There appears to be a clear recognition by the Chinese government that reforms to the existing conformity assessment process for the ICT industry are necessary.
-However, as China continues to develop new regulations, it appears that the default conformity assessment requirements include mandatory third party certification, most always with in-country testing, even though such requirements may be more trade-restrictive than necessary.
-We believe that China would benefit from exploring and implementing a more open approach that considers alternative conformity assessment models that are based on the risk assessment of products.
+In particular, the Guidelines to Promote Information Consumption and Boost Domestic Demand emphasize the need to streamline administrative approval systems in the ICT industry by "reduc[ing] existing approval requirements, minimize record-keeping systems and remove nonadministrative approval and certification requirements.
+Promot[ing] joint approval, onestop service, processing time limits for remaining administrative approval systems."8 There appears to be a clear recognition by the Chinese government that reforms to the existing conformity assessment process for the ICT industry are necessary.
+In addition, we would note the recently implemented reforms to the China Compulsory Certification (CCC) scheme and look forward to further reforms and streamlining of China's conformity assessment and type approval systems that appear to be underway.
+We are encouraged to see that China designated some non-Chinese labs to undertake CCCrelated testing in a recent supplementary designation of certification bodies and labs for CCC certification.
+We hope such openings will continue to expand with a clear timeline and roadmap that allows for additional non-Chinese labs to designated for CCC-related testing.